pinardc/pdfmerger/README.md

 Website Link: https://animl-pdfmerger.streamlit.app

-This application was built for the purpose of merging PDFs for each of use.
+This application was built to merge multiple PDF documents for clinical review.

 Email us for any questions:
 we.care@animl.health